Six Developmental Milestones

 Stage Three: Two-Way Purposeful Communication

-Back and forth interactions (opening and closing circles of communication) with exchange of facial expressions and gestures.
+Back and forth interactions (opening and closing circles of communication) with exchange of emotional expressions and gestures.

 Stage Four: Complex Communication and Problem-Solving